-The parent/guardian must provide prescription and over-the counter medications directly to the school health assistant.
-A student is not permitted to transport prescription medications to school unless all requirements for self-carrying and self-administration of medication have been met.
+The parent/guardian must provide prescription and over-the counter medications directly to the school health assistant alongside the Provider Order and Medication Authorization Form.
+A student is not permitted to transport prescription medications to school unless all requirements and forms for self-carrying and self-administration of medication have been met.

 - a.
-For prescription medications, the parent/guardian must provide the school health assistant each medication in its own pharmacy-labeled container with the name of the medication, strength and current dosage, scheduled administration, name of the student and name of the prescribing health care practitioner - b.
-Meant for over-the-counter medications, the parent/guardian must provide the medication in the manufacturer's original packaging that contains the age/weight/dosage ratios and administering instructions. - 3.
-Administration of Medical Cannabis:
+For prescription medications, the parent/guardian must provide the school health assistant each medication in its own pharmacy-labeled container with the name of the medication, strength and current dosage, scheduled administration, name of the student and name of the prescribing health care practitioner in conjunction with the Provider Order and Medication Authorization Form. - b.
+For over-the-counter medications, the parent/guardian must provide the medication in the manufacturer's original packaging that contains the age/weight/dosage ratios and administering instructions in conjunction with the Provider Order and Medication Authorization Form.

+3. Administration of Medical Cannabis: